polarfire-soc/hart-software-services/README.md

 For more detailed build instructions, particular with regards to using SoftConsole on Windows, see https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/software-development/polarfire-soc-software-tool-flow.md#build-the-hss.

-For building on Windows from the command line one must configure the path appropriately, e.g.:
+For building on Windows from the command line one must configure the path appropriately.
+For example:

     C:\> path %SystemRoot%;%SystemRoot%;C:\Microchip\SoftConsole-v2021.3\build_tools\bin;C:\Microchip\SoftConsole-v2021.3\python;C:\Microchip\SoftConsole-v2021.3\riscv-unknown-elf-gcc\bin